DistributedProofreaders/ppcomp/doc/css-transform.rst

 Depending on certain criteria, the internal handling of files will be different.

-Files which name ends with *.html* or *.htm* are recognized as HTML files.
-Files starting with *ProjectID* and ending with *.txt* will be considered as P1/2/3 or F1/2, and files ending with *.txt* are regular text files.
+Files with names ending in *.HTML* or *.htm* are recognized as HTML files.
+Files starting with *ProjectID* and ending with *.txt* will be considered as files coming from the rounds (P1/2/3 or F1/2), and other files ending with *.txt* are PPed text files.
 Files not matching these criteria will be rejected.

-The encoding (either ASCII/latin1 or UTF-8) is autodetected.
+The encoding is expected to be UTF-8.

 Options